I see new traders losing their pants in the markets when it can be avoided.

 Are you someone who prefers to win less often, but with larger gains?

-If you’re someone who prefers to win more often but with smaller gains, then day and swing trading suits you.
+If you’re someone who prefers to win more often but with smaller gains, then day trading and swing trading suits you.

 If you’re someone who prefers to win less often but with larger gains, then position trading suits you.